16 ways to refresh old, stale and soggy food

 Luckily, it's easy to eat them as normal.
 Just cut off the bruised parts.
 Remember you can also use mushy fruit for making puddings, sauces and jam.

-11. Dry cake
+Dry cake

-You'd be crazy to enjoy a cake that's lost its moistness.
 This tip will let you have your cake, and eat it... anytime.

-12. Milk that's starting to turn sour
+Milk that's starting to turn sour

-Add a splash to any recipe that requires milk, such as a cake, homemade pancakes, cheese sauce and loads more.
+Add a splash to any recipe that requires milk, such as a cake, homemade pancakes, cheese sauce and more.

-13. Limp celery
+Limp celery

 These green vegetables tend to go a bit limp after a few days.

 This method will also work for asparagus.
-But, make sure you go for warm water instead of cold.
+But make sure you go for warm water instead of cold.
 And don't let the water get near the tips!

-14. Lumped sugar
+Lumped sugar

 When sugar's been left in the cupboard for a while, it can lump together and look less than appetising.
-You also may accidentally dump way more sugar than you need into your tea or coffee (which is also bad for your health, of course).

-15. Eggs past the best-by date
+Eggs past the best-before date

-16. Old chocolate
+Old chocolate

 Just make sure the chocolate doesn't show any other signs of spoilage (like mould).